Marmot Hydrogen Review

 Value

 This bag retails near the average for a 3-season backpacking sleeping bag, and it's been around long enough that we occasionally see it on sale.
 At full price, we consider it an OK value, but there are a few other bags priced competitively that we like a little more, such as the 850 fill power REI Magma 30.
-If you're able to find the Hydrogen at a decent discount it could still be worth considering.
+We would still consider the Hydrogen if you're able to get it at a decent discount.

 Conclusion